Investing in Infrastructure & Technology

 Research, in partnership with other organizations, also plays an important role in making Interfor more efficient.

-In 2019, Interfor began a partnership with Clemson University on a research project.
+We are continuing to support and fund a research project partnership started in 2019 with Clemson University in South Carolina.
 Using land attached to our Georgetown Division, the project is focused on how things like tree spacing, planting densities and varied herbicide prescriptions will impact seedling survival and tree growth.
+We are actively working to replicate a similar partnership and research project at our Preston Division.